ajairosen/Python-FAQ/README.md

-## These are Frequently asked python interview questions and DSA concepts
+## These are Frequently asked python interview questions and DSA concepts.